Zippy Edibles

 • HMMA capability: Does the manufacturer have a real HMMA line (twin-screw extruder with cooling die)?
 Or are they relabeling TVP as "plant meat"?

-• Equipment: European extruders (Coperion ZSK series) are the gold standard.
+• Equipment: European twin-screw extruders (Coperion) are the gold standard.
 The cooling die design determines final texture quality.

 • Downstream line: Cutting, forming, coating, marination, and freezing infrastructure matters as much as the extruder itself.